Discovering Hamilton, Suwannee, Columbia and Madison Counties

 North Florida is defined by many things.
 Its backbone may be farming and agriculture, but healthcare, retail, manufacturing, hospitality and other industries also play major roles in the region’s economy.

 Across Hamilton, Suwannee, Columbia and Madison Counties, there are far more residents who own homes (about 75% of the region’s households) compared to those who rent.

-Given rivers such as the Withlacoochee, Suwannee and Alapaha, as well as the many lakes within these counties, North Central Florida has become a popular destination for people seeking homes and recreational land on the waterfront.
+Given rivers such as the Withlacoochee, Suwannee and Alapaha, as well as the many lakes within these counties, North Florida's become a popular destination for people seeking homes and recreational land on the waterfront.

 Lots of Farmland, plus Florida’s Front Porch and Gateway

 Jennings, Fla. – the place United Country Real Estate | Lifestyle Properties calls home – reflects much of what characterizes a large portion of N Florida.
 And that means a whole lot of agriculture.
 There are more than 530,000 acres of farmland valued at almost $430 million in Hamilton, Madison, Columbia and Suwannee Counties.
 From corn, cotton and carrots, to peanuts, tobacco, cattle and calves and more, farming is big business in this area.